 - 1. IDN-labeled TLDs (whether considered gTLDs or TLDs associated with countries or territories) should be introduced as soon as practicable after technical requirements and tests are successfully completed. - 2.
-The apportionment of the name space between gTLDs and ccTLDs should be determined prior to allocation of any IDN TLDs and this should be done jointly by the GNSO and ccNSO with the involvement of other impacted stakeholders.
-If it is not possible to develop a complete approach for such apportionment by the time the technical and operational capabilities are set, then an interim approach should be developed that provides sufficient guidance to allow new IDN gTLDs and fast track IDN ccTLDs to be introduced in a timely manner. - 3.
-The introduction of IDN-labeled gTLDs or ccTLDs should not be delayed because of lack of readiness of one category, but if they are not introduced at the same time, steps should be taken to ensure neither category is advantaged or disadvantaged due to actions by either supporting organization.
-In other words: i) the introduction of IDN gTLDs should not be delayed because of delays in finalizing ccNSO policy or vice versa; ii) the ability to fast track IDNs by either SO should be available. - If IDN-labeled TLDs associated with one SO are ready for introduction before IDN-labeled TLDs for the other SO, procedures should be developed to avoid possible conflicts. - 5.
-We support efforts to determine the feasibility of an interim solution whereby a limited number of territories designated in the ISO 3166-1 list that have special needs would be granted IDN labels in the near term provided that no IDN TLDs associated with countries or territories are introduced earlier than IDN gTLDs without the GNSO's concurrence. - 28 6.
-Mapping of IDN ccTLDs to the ISO 3166-1 list must be maintained. - 7.
-Any added IDN label for a territory designated in the ISO 3166-1 list should be for the sole purpose of benefiting the language community (or communities) and territory designated by the new label. - 8.
-IDN ccTLD strings should be meaningful to the local community and should represent, in scripts of the corresponding territory's choice, a meaningful representation of the territory's name or abbreviation of the territory's name in the selected script. - There should be only one IDN ccTLD string per ISO 3166-1 entry per relevant script. - 38 10.
-Confusingly similar strings must be avoided. - 39 11.
-Measures must be taken to limit confusion and collisions due to variants. - 12.
-Consideration must be given to the risks of spoofing using IDN homoglyphs. - 13.
-We support the notion that variable string length is the appropriate approach for IDN labels representing territories designated in the ISO 3166-1 list but do not support extending ccTLDs to include variable length ASCII ccTLD labels. - 14.
-Where script mixing occurs or is necessary within levels, registries must implement clear procedures to prevent spoofing and visual confusion for users.
+The classification of TLDs should be determined prior to allocation of any IDN TLDs and this should be done jointly by the GNSO and ccNSO with the involvement of other impacted stakeholders.
+If it is not possible to develop a complete approach for such classification by the time the technical and operational capabilities are set, then the GNSO and ccNSO, with the involvement of other impacted stakeholders, should develop an interim approach that provides sufficient guidance to allow new IDN gTLDs and fast track IDN ccTLDs to be introduced in a timely manner. - 3.
+The introduction of IDN-labeled gTLDs or ccTLDs should not be delayed because of lack of readiness of one category, but if they are not introduced at the same time, steps should be taken so that neither category is advantaged or disadvantaged due to actions by either supporting organization.
+In other words: i) the introduction of IDN gTLDs should not be delayed because of delays in finalizing ccNSO policy or vice versa; and ii) the ability to fast track IDNs by either SO should be available. - 4.
+If IDN-labeled TLDs associated with one SO are ready for introduction before IDNlabeled TLDs for the other SO, procedures should be developed to avoid possible conflicts. - 5.
+We support efforts to determine the feasibility of an interim solution whereby a limited number of countries or territories designated in the ISO 3166-1 list that have special needs would be granted IDN labels in the near term provided that no IDN TLDs associated with countries or territories are introduced earlier than IDN gTLDs without prior community concurrence. - 6.
+An IDN ccTLD string must represent an entry contained in the ISO 3166-1 list. - 7.
+Any added IDN label for a country or territory designated in the ISO 3166-1 list should be for the sole purpose of benefiting the language community (or communities) and country or territory designated by the new label. - 8.
+IDN ccTLD strings should be meaningful to the local community and should represent, in scripts of the corresponding country or territory's choice, a meaningful representation of the country or territory's name or abbreviation of the country or territory's name in the selected script. - 9.
+There should be only one IDN ccTLD string per ISO 3166-1 entry per relevant script.
+Measures must be taken to limit confusion and collisions due to variants. - 10.
+Confusingly similar strings should be avoided.2 - 11.
+Consideration must be given to the risks of spoofing using IDN homoglyphs. - 12.
+We support the notion that variable string length is the appropriate approach for IDN labels representing territories designated in the ISO 3166-1 list but do not support extending ccTLDs to include variable length ASCII ccTLD labels.